For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 In Scotland, the tax bands are different from the rest of the UK:

-But from £0 – £12,570, every penny that you earn is yours to keep, tax-free.
+But from £0 – £12,570, the money you earn is tax-free.
 This is known as the Personal Allowance.

 You're entitled to that £12,570 as tax-free income as long as your adjusted net income is less than £100,000.
 However, for every £2 you earn above £100,000, your Personal Allowance goes down by £1.
 So, if you end up on a super high salary and earn £125,140+ a year, you'd have to pay tax on that full amount.